skylight-hq/skylight.digital/pages/career_pathways/product-manager.md

 #### Skills needed for this level

 ##### Lean product principles
 You have proven ability to create highly lean solutions, which delight stakeholders in addition to users.
 You run experiments in order to find product market fit.
 You know when to pivot.
 You’re an expert at navigating ambiguous problem spaces.
+You can help a team navigate multiple iterations — specifically the iteration following a successful MVP.

 ##### Product strategy
 You have proven ability to create outcome-oriented roadmaps inclusive of learning milestones, each achieved by experimentation.
 You have experience planning for all types of products at different stages of software development.
 You can define short-term and long-term strategies in a very ambiguous environment.